Cristina Alberini: Biography

 In 1997 Cristina joined Brown University as an assistant professor of neuroscience.
 Years later, in 2001, she moved to the Icahn School of Medicine at Mount Sinai, where she acted as an assistant professor until 2010 when she was promoted to full professor.
 In 2011 she joined the Center for Neural Science at the New York University as a full professor in neuroscience.

+Starting in 2002, she trained as a psychoanalyst at National Association for the Advancement of Psychoanalysis (NPAP) in New York, and became licensed in the same state in 2012.
+Since then, she became actively involved in the merging of neuroscience and psychoanalysis to promote a comprehensive and multidisciplinary approach to study brain and mind, as well as to facilitate the development of scientifically based psychotherapeutic approaches.

+She founded the biotech company Ritrova Therapeutics Inc. in 2020 with the aim of exploring new treatments for neurodegenerative diseases and neurodevelopmental disorders by targeting novel mechanisms of brain protein metabolism regulation.

 Research

 Her research focusses on the molecular and cellular mechanisms underlying memory and learning processes.
 Her laboratory studies the stabilization, storage and strengthening of long-term memories, as well as memory retrieval and reconsolidation.
 Her research team uses mammalian (e.g. mice) and invertebrate systems (e.g. Aplysia californica) to understand these processes.
 The results of her research may led to therapeutic approaches for memory loss, such as the ones occurring in aging, Alzheimer's disease, or post-traumatic stress disorder (PTSD).

 Her early work involved investigations into the impact of the insulin-like growth factor 2 (IGF-II) protein on long-term memory.
 She showed that the brain produced more IGF-II when it is making memories, and that by increasing the amount of IGF-II it is possible to improve memory function and persistence.
 Similarly, she demonstrated that blocking the increase of IGF-II stopped the formation of long-term memory.
 Her research studies on the biological aspects of long-term memory and ways to minimize the fear associated with particular memories, may be an approach to treat people with PTSD.

 As a result of her research work, it has been demonstrated that early life experiences impact the biological function and development of the brain.
 To do so, Cristina´s research team has investigated the biological aspects that are related to episodic memories.
-In one of her publications her and her co-workers conclude: Memory development is important for thinking, future learning, planning, decision-making, problem solving, reflecting, imagining, and the overall capacity to form a sense of self.
+In one of her publications her and her co-workers conclude:Memory development is important for thinking, future learning, planning, decision-making, problem solving, reflecting, imagining, and the overall capacity to form a sense of self.
 We suggest that regulation of infantile learning, especially during learning and memory critical periods, represents an extremely effective tool for preventing numerous psychopathologies.